dapr/website/content/testimonials/_index.md

     quote : "HDFC Bank handles close to 750 million transactions/month however the UPI transaction rate varies throughout the day.
 Dapr metrics along with KEDA have been leveraged to scale out horizontally based on the incoming HTTP traffic allowing the number of replicas of Governor to scale up and down without any issues." cta :
       enable : true
-      label : "Read the story"
+      label : "Read the article"
       link : "https://www.cncf.io/case-studies/hdfc-bank/"

   - logo : "images/adoptedby/defacto.png"